Compare FREE Quotes on Loft Conversion

 Space-saving stairs

-These are specialised staircases designed specifically for compact spaces such as loft conversions.
+These are loft conversion stairs for small landings, designed specifically for compact spaces.
 They often feature alternating treads or steep angles to minimise the amount of space they occupy while still providing safe access to the loft.

 Since more and more individuals are turning their lofts into usable spaces, this staircase is frequently employed.
 Due to its increasing popularity, this staircase now has its own set of regulations that specify where and when it can be utilised.